Welcome to our wee site.

+This website (and the Facebook group) is a platform for the sharing of knowledge, both genealogical and local, because as each generation passes, a little more knowledge gets lost.
 I hope, through this website, to preserve and pass on this local knowledge.
-Unlike many Genealogical websites ran purely for profit, this is a contributory site.
+Unlike many genealogical websites ran purely for profit, this is a contributory site.
 Put simply, this is a site for the amateur genealogist or anyone with an interest in the local area who wants to make this knowledge available to anyone interested.. and this knowledge is freely given… so all input and information submissions are welcome and after verification, will be included on the site!

 Naturally, as your genealogical research progresses, it should be apparent that genealogy CAN be expensive.
 Not all information is available locally or at the Public Record Office of Northern Ireland (PRONI) (i.e. FREE information); And if you don’t live in Northern Ireland, access to these records becomes the issue rather than cost.
 Some records can be obtained from the General Register Office of Northern Ireland (GRO) but at a cost.
-Currently, GRONI are offering access online to Birth, Marriage and Death records for a cost (effectively £2 / $3 US to see a record).
+Currently, GRONI are offering access online to Birth, Marriage and Death records for a cost (effectively £2.50 / $3.25 US to see a record).
 However, if you need to check out quite a few, then these costs can quickly mount up!
 BMD records can also be obtained at Irishgenealogy and for some records you’ll be able to see the original entry (for most records from about 1875-1922).

 In conclusion, we hope to be able to provide as much information as possible for you to do your own research.
 However, since this IS an amateur genealogy site, we are limited by both time and financial constraints.
 The contributors to this site give their time freely to further the research and make knowledge more readily available to the world.